TriLab-bioinf/WORKSHOP2024_1/workshop_outline.md

 ```

 ## q.
-Runnin a Linix script in the grid with sbatch.
+Runnin a Linux script in the grid with sbatch.

 b.
 File permissions, how to change permissions (chmod).